You Only Linearize Once: Tangents Transpose to Gradients: Language

 Why do we not charge for constructing or unpacking tuples, or binding or referencing variables, which would correspond to costly allocation and access of memory in a real implementation?
 The main reason is that reverse-mode AD actually does increase the asymptotic memory footprint of a program.
 In our system, this is visible in the \rl{ULet} and \rl{UDef} rules in \Cref{sec:partial}, which drastically increase the lifetimes of intermediate non-linear variables (including across function calls).
-Our other reason is that the resulting theorems do not have comparable strength.
-Work preservation in a cost model that charged for tuple construction would prove that AD does not proliferate tuples needlessly.
-On the other hand, work preservation in our cost model, where tuple construction is free, proves that AD does not convert tuple construction into primitive operations.
-That said, we conjecture that an enterprising researcher could build on our results to prove a more comprehensive theorem about transposition-based AD that did tastefully cover tuples.

-When implementing practical compilers, the size of the (intermediate) program representation is also an important consideration alongside its ultimate runtime, because it limits the runtime and memory cost of the compiler itself.
-We thus emphasize that our transformations increase code size only linearly, because they turn function definitions and function calls into new definitions and calls, without duplicating or inlining function bodies.

-If we go so far as to formally model the size $|P|$ of a \Lone\ program $P$ simply as ``every node in the grammar from \Cref{fig:linear-a} has size 1'', we deduce by inspection the following straightforward but necessary result: \begin{theorem}\textbf{Transposition, unzipping, and differentiation are size-preserving.} There exist constants $c_\T$, $c_\Pa$, $c_\J$ such that for any \Lone\ program $P$,